starling021/ehtools/README.md

 An example of this we've covered is the Airgeddonframework, a wireless attack framework that does useful things like automating the target selection process and eliminating the time a user spends copying and pasting information between programs.
 This saves valuable time for even experienced pentesters but has the disadvantage of preventing beginners from understanding what's happening "under the hood" of the attack.
 While this is true, most of these frameworks are fast, efficient, and dead simple to use, enabling even beginners to take on and disable an entire network.

-# UX/UI IMPROVEMENTS FOR BEGINNERS #
+# UX/UI Impruvements for begginers

 The Ehtools Framework starts by merely typing the letter ehtools or eht into a terminal window, then it asks for the name of your network interfaces after the first run.
 It uses the names you supply to connect to the tools needed to execute any attacks you select.
 Aside from that initial input, the majority of the possible attacks can be performed merely by choosing the option number from the menu.
 This means you can grab a network handshake or download a new hacking tool like Pupy by just selecting from one of the menu options.

-# USE BASIC NETWORKING TOOLS #
+# Use basic networking tools

 To begin, we can access data about the network we're currently connected to, as well as any network interfaces, from the main menu.
 Here, we can find local information by just typing l to pull up local IP information, as seen below.